Azar Motor Industrial Co

 Azar Motor Industrial Co or AMICO (fa) is an Iranian truck manufacturer established in 1989 and located in Jolfa near Tabriz.
 This company produces light and heavy diesel vehicles.

-AzarMotor Industrial Company, known as AMICO, was founded fully by private sector and as a family business in 1989, with the aim of producing tractors and agricultural equipment.
+AzarMotor Industrial Company, known as AMICO, was founded fully by private sector and as a family business in 1989.
+Aras Khodro Diesel (AMICO- reg no. 59) is a subsidiary of the AMICO Industrial Group.